 The English author Desmond Bagley, known to his friends as Simon, was born on 29th October 1923 in Kendal, Cumbria, and died on 12th April 1983 in a Southampton hospital at the age of 59.
 At the time of his death he was reputed to be one of the highest paid writers of fiction novels in the world.
 Remarkable considering he lacked a formal education, left school at the age of fourteen having failed to pass any exams, suffered a life-long speech impediment and was nearly forty years old when his first novel, The Golden Keel, was published.

 In his obituary, which appeared in The Times on 14th April 1983, he was described as a ‘craftsmanlike thriller novelist’.
 Bagley was skilled in the art of thriller writing; he travelled extensively and displayed a detailed knowledge of the geographical locations used for the settings in his novels combined with a thorough knowledge of cultural traditions, natural phenomena and technological details.

 Bagley undertook a number of jobs, mainly clerical, which included employment in a gold mine in the Orange Free State and an asbestos mine in Rhodesia.
-He also worked as a nightclub photographer before starting a career in journalism.
-In 1951 he worked for the South African Broadcasting Corporation writing radio programmes on scientific subjects and later worked as a freelance journalist writing on technical and scientific matters.
+He also worked as a nightclub photographer before he decided to earn a living from writing.
+In 1951 he worked for the South African Broadcasting Corporation writing scripts for radio programmes on scientific subjects before starting a career as a freelance journalist, writing mainly on technical and scientific matters.
 He was Editor of the in-house magazine for Masonite in 1953 and between 1958 and 1962 he served as film critic for both the Rand Daily Mail and the Johannesburg Film Society also writing book, theatre, concert and record reviews.
 In addition to contributing to the Rand Daily Mail he also wrote features for other Johannesburg newspapers including the Star and the Sunday Times.